aakash-rajur/react-bottomsup/README.md

     }

     //provides the updated model object
-    //this.model is a proxy while provided argument is a normal js object onModelUpdate(model) {
+    //this.model is a proxy while the provided argument is a normal js object onModelUpdate(model) {
         console.log(model);
     }